Devin Brugman Shows Off Amazing Curves In Brown Tube Top And Tight Jeans

 Monday Swimwear co-founder Devin Brugman captivated thousands of her 1.3 million Instagram followers on Wednesday, September 23, when she uploaded some stunning new photos of herself.

 In the first photo, the model sat down on her desk, in between her Apple MacBook and a bouquet of flowers, and grabbed her locks with her right hand.
 She smiled widely as she kept her eyes closed.
-In the second image, she had a beverage up to her mouth, as she looked to her left.
-The third snapshot displayed her holding the paper cup up with her left hand as she smiled and stared down in front of her.
+In the second image, she had a beverage up to her mouth as she looked to her left.
+The third snapshot showed her holding the paper cup up with her left hand as she smiled and looked down in front of her.

-Her long, highlighted brunette hair was styled in slight waves that cascaded down her back and over her shoulders.
-The locks were parted to the right in most of the images.
+Devin’s long, highlighted brunette hair was styled in slight waves that cascaded down her back and over her shoulders.
+Her locks were parted to the right in most of the images.
 Her nails appeared to be perfectly manicured, complete with almond-shaped French tips.

 Devin showed off her curvaceous physique in a brown tube top.
-The bandeau-style garment tightly wrapped around her bosomy assets and revealed a hint of cleavage.
+The bandeau-style garment wrapped tightly around her bosomy assets as she revealed a hint of cleavage.

 She teamed the top with a pair of formfitting, faded denim jeans that highlighted her curvy hips and pert derriere.
-A brown belt went around the bottoms’ waistband, highlighting her slim core.
+A brown belt went around the bottoms’ waistband, drawing eyes to her slim core.
 She accessorized the look with a necklace, hoop earrings, several rings, and a pair of sunglasses.

 In the post’s caption, the model indicated that her outfit was designed by Revolve, an online clothing company she has promoted in the past, and L’Academie, a Los Angeles-based brand.